The International Human Rights Framework on the Right of Peaceful Assembly

 According to the 1990 United Nations Basic Principles, in the dispersal of violent assemblies, a law enforcement official may only use a firearm against a specific individual where this is necessary to confront an imminent threat of death or serious injury or a grave and proximate threat to life.

 The 1965 law provides that use of firearms is allowed only if it is the only way available to achieve a legitimate law enforcement purpose, and only after warnings have been issued.
+This is more permissive than international law allows.

 State Compliance with its Legal Obligations